 6. Any thing which is the object of sight.

 The word “methought I saw” precedes the telling of the two most prominent visions in the Book of Mormon.
-This language implies some level of uncertainty.
+This language implies some level of uncertainty of the meaning or reality.
 Knowing that it happened but possibly not understanding perfectly what it was that happened.
+Or understanding it as a participatory event, not understanding perfectly what portions were given by God and what aspects could be induced by self.
 Alma 36:22:

 22 Yea, methought I saw, even as our father Lehi saw, God sitting upon his throne, surrounded with numberless concourses of angels, in the attitude of singing and praising their God; yea, and my soul did long to be there.

-2) It was a collaborative experience, one where an external spiritual element was involved, but also a participatory element, such that Joseph may not have perfectly understood what was external and what was created.
-This explains why there are inconsistencies in the accounts.
+2) It was likely a collaborative experience, one where an external spiritual element was involved, but also a participatory element, such that Joseph may not have perfectly understood what was external and what was created.
+This explains to some degree why there are inconsistencies in the accounts.
+And also why those inconsistencies correlate with Joseph’s expanding understanding of the nature of God and his role as a prophet.

 3) The vision was real and powerful, and did exactly what we as missionaries taught it was.
 It was the call for Joseph to serve as prophet.